Createcafe3d/YXE3D/README.md

 #Known Issues (Includes API issues)
  - Configuration can have problems if printers are swapped while software is running
  - Virtual machines will not work as the usb driver abstractions cannot keep up
- - 32 bit linux driver is installed into wrong location.
-Workaround is renaming the folder from amd64->x86
+ - The 32 bit linux driver is installed into wrong location.
+Workaround is renaming the folder from amd64->x86 This is found at ./venv/local/lib/python2.7/site-packages/peachyprinter/dependancies/linux

 #Contributors
+**James Townley** - Lion share of the entire peachy code base **Tony Arkles**   - PCB and firmware design
-Nicolas Rubio - Posisition icon - source: https://www.iconfinder.com/icons/311123/coordinates_gps_locate_location_map_position_icon
+**Peachy Team**   - For all the work on the movement system and creating a great framework Nicolas Rubio - Posisition icon - source: https://www.iconfinder.com/icons/311123/coordinates_gps_locate_location_map_position_icon

 #Contributing